JonahRodriguez281/bard/docs/index.md

 ## Intended users

-* Coders, Students  and anyone doing intensive work.
+* Students

-    > As a busy worker who loses track of time and gets stuck in my work without taking breaks, I need an app to remind me to reset and take scheduled break to make sure I don't overwork myself.
+    > As a busy student who loses track of time and gets stuck in my studies without taking breaks, I need an app to remind me to reset and take scheduled breaks to make sure I don't overwork myself, and keep my mind fresh.

-* People who need musical accompaniment to stay focused.
+* People who need musical accompaniment to stay focused

     > As someone who often loses track of time and loses focus when working, I need an app that simultaneously reminds me to take breaks to reset my brain , so that I may keep on schedule and give myself breaks when needed when working or exercizing.